-In this article, we discuss Boris and the Brexit Changes and how these impact on exporting and importing from Spain – Brexit, Balearics, EU to the U.K.
+In this article, we discuss Boris and the Brexit Changes.
+This includes how these impact on exporting and importing from Spain – Brexit, Balearics, EU to the U.K.

-- Three separate Power of Attorney is required, Customs Agents and “Webbs”
+- Three separate Power of Attorney is required, Customs Agents and Webbs International Removals

 - NIE, Passport

 - Written Inventory, all goods must be numbered, Valuation and Description which must be presented to our Customs Agent whom in turn notifies Customs

 - Truck is inspected prior to documentation at Palma.

 Only then do we receive your unique reference number and documentation.
 This is also sent by email to our UK Customs Agent to arrange clearance.

 The Truck is then allowed to depart which takes four days from collection to departure as a designated vehicle for you.
 This time is made up of two days to process Documentation, one day at Customs inspection, fourth day get on the Ferry.
 As a Part Load, Shared Service, again its four days from the date the last Job is loaded.
 At Port of Calais, your documentation is scanned by the Ferry Company, Spanish Agent is then advised your goods have left the EU.
 The Truck into the UK may be inspected at the Port.
 The Truck then proceeds to UK Depot to await an update from UK Customs Agent.
 They will then advise if any duties are payable.